ninya-io/ninya.io/README.md

 To kickoff the app just run `node server/web.js`.

-However, the code is covered by the MIT license and I'm happy to see people joining forces with me.
+The code is covered by the MIT license and I'm happy to see people joining forces with me.

 ####See it in action